NSS-Data-Instructional-Stuff/data-analytics/Excel/projects/traffic-accidents/README.md

 # Nashville Traffic Accidents

-For this exercise, you have been provided a dataset of traffic accidents that occurred in Davidson County which was retrieved from https://data.nashville.gov/Police/Traffic-Accidents/6v6w-hpcw.
+For this exercise, you have been provided a dataset of traffic accidents that occurred in Davidson County which was retrieved from https://data.nashville.gov/datasets/1df26ca05f3f407e95ab5a4fc013eab7_0/explore.

 This spreadsheet has been divided into the following sheets:
 * Accidents: Contains the raw data for each accident.
-In order to familiarize yourself with what is contained in each column, take some time to review the data dictionary here: https://data.nashville.gov/api/views/6v6w-hpcw/files/3af9281b-fa4f-4044-83f8-1b9a46cc6e95?download=true&filename=Traffic-Accidents-Metadata-v2.pdf.
+In order to familiarize yourself with what is contained in each column, take some time to review the data dictionary, contained in Traffic-Accidents-Metatdata.pdf.
 * Analysis: This sheet will hold most of your answers.
 * Zero Car Crashes: This sheet will be used in question 3.
 * Collision Types: Contains the text description of each collision type.
 You will fill in your answers for question 5 here.